-2 University of the People reserves the right to make changes to this calendar at any time.
+&lt;sup>2 University of the People reserves the right to make changes to this calendar at any time.

-3 Registration dates are set according to class standing.
-Class standing is determined by the number of credits earned towards a degree.
+&lt;sup>3 Exact registration dates are set according to class standing group and program.
+Class standing is determined by the number of credits earned.

-4 Course availability during late registration is limited.
+&lt;sup>4 Course availability during late registration is limited.
 For proctored courses, students must complete all required steps to arrange for a proctor (exam monitor) during the registration period.

-5 Grades may be published earlier; students are advised to check for updates in the UoPeople Portal.
+&lt;sup>5 Grades may be published earlier; students are advised to check for updates in the UoPeople Portal.